outsidedav/swift/index.md

 ## Next steps

-Learn to use the {{site.data.keyword.cloud_notm}} Developer Console for Apple that enables developers to create apps from a variety of starter kits, provision and connect key {{site.data.keyword.cloud_notm}} optimized services, and then quickly download working code or set up for continuous delivery.
+Learn to use the {{site.data.keyword.cloud_notm}} Developer Console for Apple that enables developers to create apps from various starter kits, provision and connect key {{site.data.keyword.cloud_notm}} optimized services, and then quickly download working code or set up for continuous delivery.
 Users are able to create, view, configure, and manage your app, as well as download your app's code.
-This allows you to quickly evaluate and test {{site.data.keyword.cloud_notm}} services with a brand new app.
+Using the Developer Console for Apples allows you to quickly evaluate, and test {{site.data.keyword.cloud_notm}} services with a brand new app.

 Ready to jump in?
 Visit the [{{site.data.keyword.cloud_notm}} Developer Console for Apple](https://console.bluemix.net/developer/appledevelopment/starter-kits) now to get started.
 {: tip}

 For more information, see [Developing Swift apps with Starter Kits](/docs/swift/starter_kit/starter_kits.html).